timmahrt/pyJuliusAlign/README.rst

 Example usage
 ==================

-Please see \\test for an example usage.
+Please see /examples for an example usage.

 There is pretty much only one way to use this library at the moment.
 Please contact me if you are having difficulties using this library.